ferdium/ferdium-server/docker/README.md

 		docker-compose up
 The server will be launched at [http://localhost:3333/](http://localhost:3333/)	address.

-**Existing users please note:** The latest updates to Ferdi-server and the Ferdi-server Docker image introduce changes to the default SQLite database name and location, please see the comments in the sample [./docker/docker-compose.yml](https://github.com/getferdi/server/tree/master/docker/docker-compose.yml) in order to continue using your existing database.
+**Existing users please note:** The latest updates to Ferdi-server and the Ferdi-server Docker image introduce changes to the default SQLite database name and location, as well as the internal containeer port.
+Please see the comments in the sample [./docker/docker-compose.yml](https://github.com/getferdi/server/tree/master/docker/docker-compose.yml) in order to continue using your existing database.

 ## Configuration